Penny of Top Hill Trail: Production

 Exteriors were filmed in Tucson, Arizona.

 After its release, producer Andrew J. Callaghan sued Federated Film Exchanges, saying that the distributor had not paid the full amount to distribute this film, The Midlanders, and Bonnie May.

 Release

 Upon its release, some theaters showed the film with The Hope Diamond Mystery and a Ham and Budd comedy.

 Reception

-Overall, the film received positive reviews and was successful at the box office.
+The film received positive reviews and was successful at the box office.
 The wardrobe, atypical for Western films, and Love's frequent hairstyle changes distracted some viewers from the plot.